Abjhm/Lending_Club_Case_Study/readme.md

 In this case study, you will use EDA to understand how consumer attributes and loan attributes influence the tendency of default.
-[11:40, 5/12/2021] 😊°MaNiKaNtA°😊: When a person applies for a loan, there are two types of decisions that could be taken by the company:
+When a person applies for a loan, there are two types of decisions that could be taken by the company:

 1. Loan accepted: If the company approves the loan, there are 3 possible scenarios described below: